tap349/tap349.github.io/_posts/2017-09-02-elixir-epmd.md

 <http://erlang.org/doc/reference_manual/distributed.html>:

-> EPMD is responsible for mapping the symbolic node names to machine addresses.
+> epmd is responsible for mapping the symbolic node names to machine addresses.

 1. <http://erlang.org/doc/man/epmd.html>
 2. <http://erlang.org/doc/reference_manual/distributed.html>

 NOTE: Elixir application (Erlang node) can respond to application
-      commands (ping/start/stop) iff its name is registered in EPMD.
+      commands (ping/start/stop) iff its name is registered in epmd.

 starting
 --------

-EPMD can be started:
+epmd can be started:

 - detached (as a daemon)

-  normally EPMD is to be started automatically as a daemon when distributed Erlang node is started and no running instance of EPMD is present (otherwise it's used).
+  normally epmd is to be started automatically as a daemon when distributed Erlang node is started and no running instance of epmd is present (otherwise it's used).

   <http://erlang.org/doc/man/erl.html#start_epmd>:

-  it's possible to instruct distributed Erlang node not to start EPMD on startup by passing `-start_epmd false` EVM flag - in that case node will fail to start if EPMD is not running.
+  it's possible to instruct distributed Erlang node not to start epmd on startup by passing `-start_epmd false` EVM flag - in that case node will fail to start if epmd is not running.

-  but in my experience it had no effect - application still started EPMD unless it was already running.
+  but in my experience it had no effect - application still started epmd unless it was already running.

 - in the foreground

-  EPMD is usually started in the foreground either in systemd service unit or manually in the shell for debugging purposes.
+  epmd is usually started in the foreground either in systemd service unit or manually in the shell for debugging purposes.

-debugging using EPMD
+debugging using epmd
 --------------------

-- kill running EPMD process and start in the foreground for debugging
+- kill running epmd process and start in the foreground for debugging

   ```sh
   $ sudo killall epmd
   $ epmd -d
   ```

-- list names registered with currently running EPMD
+- list names registered with currently running epmd

   ```sh
   $ epmd -names